 Listening in the library

-The workshop concluded in a performance in which participants created a live remix of the collection.
-Diffusing and layering these recordings throughout the library as a collective act, audiences were invited to create a "mix" via the simple act of walking throughout the building and listening.
+Through a weekly workshop five youth artists from Scarborough (an outer borough of Toronto) came together to listen to and discuss the collection, engaging a practice of listening to inscribe new embodied archives.
+The workshop concluded with the group performing a live remix of the collection– diffusing and layering the recordings throughout the library.
+Audience members were invited to create a "mix" via the simple act of walking throughout the building and listening.

 Performers: Jason Li, Taggart Quinn, Maria Patricia Abuel, Gian Caracciolo, and Nanthini Namasti.